-When a Statutory Holiday falls on an employee's day off, he may if he elects to, take an alternate day off within the contract year (or within two (2) months if Easter Monday is deferred) - in accordance with the following provisions:
+When a Statutory Holiday falls on an employee's day off, they may if they elect to, take an alternate day off within the contract year (or within two (2) months if Easter Monday is deferred) in accordance with the following provisions:

-- The employee must apply to his immediate supervisor in writing prior to the Statutory Holiday. - The alternate day off will be scheduled in relation to the shift schedule to minimize relief requirements or must conform to minimum departmental or trades requirements. - The Statutory Holiday pay shall be deferred until the day off is taken.
-The pay shall be eight (8) hours at straight time rate for each Statutory Holiday. - This agreement does not void the conditions upon which the Statutory Holiday pay is earned as set out in Article XII.
-Section 5.

-When an employee elects to defer his Statutory Holiday pay, the work week in which the Stat. occurs will not be shortened according to the terms of the "Sunday Letter".
+- The employee must apply to their immediate supervisor in writing prior to the Statutory Holiday. - The alternate day off will be scheduled in relation to the shift schedule to minimize relief requirements or must conform to minimum departmental or trades requirements. - The Statutory Holiday pay shall be deferred until the day off is taken.
+The pay shall be eight (8) hours at straight time rate for each Statutory Holiday. - This agreement does not void the conditions upon which the Statutory Holiday pay is earned as set out in Article XII, Section 5. - When an employee elects to defer their Statutory Holiday pay, the work week in which the Stat. occurs will not be shortened according to the terms of the "Sunday Letter".

-(b) Leave of Absence
+b) Leave of Absence